Lab 01: Dealing with Spatial Data in Python

 Finally, let’s go back to the task of asking you to figure out how to better organize the long legend box.
 Below is the solution I found.
 There might be other ways of doing it.
 How is yours?

-Basically, I used the parameter ‘legend_kwds’ to set up the number of columns (‘ncol’) to be 4.
+.
 For more details, check its official documentation.
-Note that knowing how to read these kinds of documentations would be very helpful, so it is an important skill you should develop.
+Note that knowing how to read these kinds of documentations would be very helpful for your programming, so it is an important skill/experience you should develop.

 from mpl_toolkits.axes_grid1 import make_axes_locatable